awslabs/aws-proof-build-assistant/doc/index.md

 </p><!-- class="flag-name" -->

 <p class="flag-desc">
-Name of the Makefile variable containing the *defined variables and values* required to compile the harness file.
+Name of the `Makefile` variable containing the *variable definitions* required to compile the harness file.
 By default, the variable name is "DEFINES".
 </p><!-- class="flag-desc" -->

 <p class="flag-name">